SearchGPT vs. Google: Can SearchGPT overtake Google in search?

 This preference for “effortless” solutions is not a flaw but a key feature.
 Today’s users value efficiency, gravitating toward platforms that eliminate unnecessary steps and deliver results in seconds.
 SearchGPT captures this demand, offering a more personalized, streamlined search experience.

-But can SearchGPT overtake Google?
+But is SearchGPT better Google?

 Thinking meme